azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 * Press `Ctrl-S` to save the file.

 * Press `Ctrl-Shift-G` to switch to the source control view.
-Enter the message **'Added Application Insights'** and press `Ctrl-Enter` to commit the changes.
+Enter the message **Added Application Insights** and press `Ctrl-Enter` to commit the changes.

 * From the **'...'** menu, select **Push** to push the changes up to VSTS.

-This will trigger a new build and a new release of your application and will take several minutes to complete.
+This will trigger a new build and release of your application and will take several minutes to complete.
 Hopefully you can remember how to track their progress in VSTS.

 When the application has redeployed there should already be some telemetry available due to the execution of the Quick Performance Test.
 Let's go back in to Azure and take a look.